Step-by-Step: Build Your Own ‘UnLiving Portrait’ Gallery

 Step 1: Measure your monitor

-Step 2: Measure out your moulding
+Step 2: Measure your moulding

 Because I knew the general dimensions of my monitor, I precut the moulding boards at the store.
 This ensured I didn’t pay extra for more length than I needed.
 I was very liberal with my estimate so I wouldn’t have to do any extra math to figure out OD to ID (outer dimensions to inner dimensions).
 Simply put, I marked the middle of the board, divided each length by 2 (so for the 13.5” sides I would count out 6.75” from center) and market the ends.